granthale/wip-book/content/about.md

 <!-- > [!note]
 > This platform is very much a work in progress and we'd love to hear from you.
 Reach out at ==TODO== -->

 Before you leave, check out [the people who inspired this website](influences).
-They've expanded the way we think about learning and know that if you enjoy our garden you'll certainly enjoy theirs.
+They've expanded the way we think about learning & writing.
+We know that if you enjoy our garden you'll certainly enjoy theirs.